 Sony Pictures Animation

-Lord and Miller’s “Connected” (October 23) continues their mission to push storytelling and stylistic boundaries.
+Lord and Miller’s “Connected” (TBD) continues their mission to push storytelling and stylistic boundaries.
 Directed by Mike Rianda (creative director of “Gravity Falls”), it’s a comedy about a family combating a tech uprising of all electronic devices, including a new line of personal robots, and centers on the conflict between a nature-loving dad, Rick (Danny McBride of “The Righteous Gemstones”) and his social media-savvy daughter, Katie (voiced by Abbi Jacobson).
 Leveraging the new tools from “Spider-Verse,” the Sony release juxtaposes painterly/watercolor elements in the “human world” with the clean, calculated perfection of the “robot world.”
 Additionally, it uses 2D pop-up animation for Katie’s POV (internally called “Katie Vision”).

 After joining the Oscar race last season with its first two nominees, “Klaus” and “I Lost My Body,” Netflix proved that it’s an animation force to be reckoned with, nurturing pet projects from indie directors throughout the globe.
 And the streamer kicked off 2020 auspiciously with Aardman’s “A Shaun the Sheep Movie: Farmageddon” (February 14), the sequel to the Oscar-nominated “Shaun the Sheep Movie.”
 The stop-motion Aardman explored sci-fi for the first time with Shaun befriending a free-spirited alien child, LU-LA, in this ’80s-inspired, inclusionary adventure.